Running Workflows

 Checking runner status

 Go to the Runners page in the sidebar.
 You will see all active runners and their last heartbeat time.
-A runner must show as Connected before it can receive requests.
+A runner must show as Connected before it can receive test or production executions.

 Exporting a Workflow